 So what’s the big difference?

 Graphic Facilitation focuses on audience participation.
 The posters are created together with those present.
 The Graphic Facilitator interacts with the group and tries to animate the participants to think further with his pictures, to stay with them and to provide their own inputs.
-Graphic Facilitation is therefore an excellent method for problem solving, creative thinking and dealing with complex issues.
-Since the Graphic Facilitator interacts directly with the audience, this method is particularly suitable for smaller events such as workshops or seminars.
+This method is therefore particularly suitable for smaller events such as workshops or seminars.
+Graphic recording, on the other hand, is particularly useful for larger events.
+It records the story and processes it visually.

-But now back to the beginning and Michel: His job was to record Graphic Recordings from the event.
-But the client didn’t know the difference between the two methods – so Michel initially mistakenly thought he would be interacting with the audience at a small event.
+Cleverclip mainly offers graphic recording for large events.
+And that’s exactly what Michael did for the last event.
+However, the client didn’t know the difference between the two methods – and so Michel initially mistakenly thought he would interact with the audience on a small occasion.